bharathajjarapu/Bloatbuster/README.md

 ## Summary from the Original Project

-This is an installer for [UAD GUI Project](https://github.com/0x192/universal-android-debloater) which aims to improve privacy and battery performance by removing unnecessary and obscure system apps.
+This is a windows installer for [UAD GUI Project](https://github.com/0x192/universal-android-debloater) which aims to improve privacy and battery performance by removing unnecessary and obscure system apps.
 This can also contribute to improve security by reducing [the attack surface](https://en.wikipedia.org/wiki/Attack_surface).